 The "Ossett Observer", however, includes a further fifteen Ossett men who died in the Great War, but whose names are not recorded on the Ossett War Memorial dedication.
 The final sources contributing to our 2014 Memorial were the records of the Commonwealth War Graves Commission (C.W.G.C) and the U.K. Soldiers Died in the Great War 1914-1919 (S.D.G.W).
 These sources recorded over 100 men with an Ossett connection who lost their lives as a result of action in World War 1.
 None of these 100 men were remembered on the Ossett War Memorial Dedication.
 This Ossett connection included men whose army service records indicated that they were born or lived or enlisted in Ossett.

-In total therefore this research, 100 years on, and with the benefit of hindsight, and huge technological advancements, has identified 74 additional Ossett men who lost their lives for King and Country in World War 1.
-The histories of these 74 men reveal no significant differences to the histories of those 229 men who were remembered on the Ossett War Memorial dedication.
-We hope therefore that these biographies and supporting articles will stand as a 2014 Memorial of the 303 Ossett men who lost their lives, so that we may live ours.
+In total therefore this research, 100 years on, and with the benefit of hindsight, and huge technological advancements, has identified 85 additional Ossett men who lost their lives for King and Country in World War 1.
+The histories of these 85 men reveal no significant differences to the histories of those 230 men who were remembered on the Ossett War Memorial dedication.
+I hope therefore that these biographies and supporting articles will stand as a 2014 - 2018 Memorial of the 315 Ossett men who lost their lives, so that we may live ours.

-We have included the stories of four Ossett Conscientious Objectors in this work.
+Also included are the stories of four Ossett Conscientious Objectors in this work.
 It would be inappropriate for us to make any comment whether including these men is politically incorrect.
 However, military tribunals were a part of everyday life during WW1 and there were plenty of men in the U.K. who refused to take up arms because of religious or political convictions.
-We suggest that you read their stories and then decide for yourselves whether they were right or wrong to take the stance they did.
+Please read their stories and then decide for yourselves whether they were right or wrong to take the stance they did.

 “Monday, 4 September : I visited Toutencourt and saw General Gough.
 The failure to hold the position gained on the Ancre is due, he reported to the 49th Division.
 The units of that Division did not really attack and some men did not follow their officers.
 The total losses of this Division are under a thousand!
 It is a Territorial Division from the West Riding of Yorkshire.
 I had occasion a fortnight ago to call the attention of the Army and Corps Commanders (Gough and Jacobs) to the lack of smartness, and slackness of one of its Battalions in the matter of saluting when I was motoring through the village where it was billeted.
 I expressed my opinion that such men were too sleepy to fight well, etc. It was due to the failure of the 49th Division that the 39th (which did well and got all their objectives) had to fall back.”